South San Francisco, California

 South San Francisco is a city in San Mateo County, California, United States, on the San Francisco Peninsula in the San Francisco Bay Area.
 The city is colloquially termed "South City".
-The population was 66,105 at the 2020 census.
+The population was 66,105 as of the 2020 census, and was estimated at 64,941 in 2025.

 History

 Parts of what is now South San Francisco have been populated for more than 5,000 years.
-The northern San Francisco peninsula was inhabited by the Ramaytush, a linguistic sub-group of Ohlone people.
+The northern San Francisco Peninsula was inhabited by the Ramaytush, a linguistic sub-group of Ohlone people.
 Their village of Urebure on San Bruno Creek was visited by the Gaspar de Portolà expedition in 1769; remains of long-term (5,000+ years) inhabitancy and seasonal encampments have been examined at the Siplichiquin and Buckeye shell-mounds on San Bruno Mountain.
 Charcoal-sampling indicates these ancient sites were actively occupied into the Spanish colonial period (late 1700s).
 The delta of Colma Creek was formerly an important habitat for the waterfowl known to be hunted by the Ramaytush in historic times, and archaeologic sites have been recorded near the creek.
 The city's plan recognizes the existing remains of a village (CA-SMA-299) along El Camino Real.

 In 1835, the area which is now South San Francisco was confirmed to be part of Rancho Buri Buri, a large Mexican land grant to the Sanchez family, which they had used for cattle-ranching (with an easement for southbound traffic) for nearly a decade.
 While the Treaty of Guadalupe Hidalgo guaranteed the grant, taxes and legal-fees encouraged family-members to sell parts of the grant.
 Around that same time, the 12-Mile House was built as a stop on the San Jose Stage road.
 In 1853 SF butcher Charles Lux and business partner Alfred Edmondson, purchased 1700 acre in Rancho Buri Buri.
 In 1855 Lux bought another 1464 acre of Buri Buri land and soon partnered with fellow San Francisco butcher and entrepreneur Henry Miller, forming the stockyards and beef-raising firm of Miller & Lux.
 Lux bought out Edmonson's interest in 1856 and founded the town of Baden (now a neighborhood of South San Francisco) near the 12-Mile House.
 In 1863, Baden became a station as the San Francisco and San Jose Railroad was built.

 The city of South San Francisco was conceived as an industrial suburb and was promoted by representatives of the Beef Trust, a group including some of the country's largest meat packing firms.
 A city plan was put forward in 1888 by Gustavus Franklin Swift, founder of the Swift & Company meat packing firm.
 The plan called for multiple individual meat-packing companies with a shared stockyard, as well as a residential area for employees.
 Swift proposed the name South San Francisco based on South Chicago and South Omaha, where the Swift company already had plants.